Table of Contents

 Diagnosis of Membranoproliferative Glomerulonephritis (MPGN)

-Clinical and lab findings are non-specific as there are a wide range of causes of the nephrotic or nephritic syndrome.
+Clinical and laboratory findings are non-specific as there is a wide range of causes of the nephrotic or nephritic syndrome.
 MPGN is confirmed by a histological diagnosis using a renal biopsy specimen.

 Urinalysis reveals proteinuria and hematuria.
 Urine microscopy will often show dysmorphic red blood cells (acanthocytes), leukocytes and RBC casts, indicative of glomerulonephritis.
 24-hour urinary protein can be measured to quantify the proteinuria or a spot urine protein-to-creatinine ratio.
 Nephrotic range proteinuria (> 3 g/24 h) is present in about 50 % of cases.

 Lab tests should also be done to look for possible secondary causes of MPGN.
 This includes tests, such as viral serology for hepatitis B and C, an autoimmune screen for rheumatological disorders such as SLE, blood cultures for endocarditis, tests for monoclonal gammopathies, including cryoglobulins.

 A renal ultrasound is usually done prior to a biopsy, looking for evidence of chronic kidney disease.

 Imaging tests may also be done if a certain secondary cause of MPGN is suspected, such as a chronic abscess, in which case CT imaging may be useful, or endocarditis, using an echocardiogram for diagnostic confirmation.

 A renal biopsy enables a definitive diagnosis of MPGN.
 Light microscopy shows glomerular basement membrane thickening and glomerular hypercellularity.
 Immunofluorescence studies show diffuse intense granular staining of the mesangium and capillary loops with C3, IgG and IgM.